-On April 1, 2014, New York State passed a law designed to protect patients who receive emergency care from out-of-network physicians.
+In Florida, Illinois, and New York, laws prohibit consumers from being balanced bills.
+In addition, policy-makers in these states introduced an arbitration process to determine insurer payments in the event that insurers and providers cannot reach a resolution on payments in cases when an ED physician is out-ofnetwork.
+Likewise, a recent bill sponsored by Senator Maggie Hassan of New Hampshire also introduces an arbitration process (Hassan 2018).
+New York State's law, passed on April 1, 2014, is the most ambitious in the nation to date.
 The law has two components.
-The first is a hold harmless provision, which requires that if a patient sees an out-of-network ED physician, they pay no more in cost sharing than they would pay if they were treated by an in-network physician.
+The first is a hold harmless provision that prohibits balance billing and requires patients who are treated by an out-of-network physician to pay no more than what they would have paid in cost sharing should the physician have been in-network.
 The second component is an arbitration process to determine what providers are paid when they treat a patient and do not participate in the patient's insurer's network.
-Ultimately, the law stipulates that insurers must develop reasonable payment rates for out-of-network care, illustrate how their out-of-network payments were calculated, and show how they compare to usual and customary rates (Hoadley et al. 2015).30
+The also law stipulates that insurers must develop reasonable payment rates for out-of-network care, illustrate how their out-of-network payments were calculated, and show how they compare to usual and customary rates (Hoadley, Ahn, and Lucia 2015).29

 In practice, under this law in New York, when a patient is seen out-of-network, the insurer makes its payment to the provider.
 If the out-of-network provider does not accept the payer's offer, the provider can initiate an independent dispute resolution process.
 The independent dispute resolution process is judged by practicing physicians who use baseball rules arbitration: the arbitrator can stipulate that the provider will be paid the insurer's original payment or alternatively the provider's original charge.
 Ultimately, this policy disadvantages providers that bill for unreasonably high charges and punishes insurers that offer unreasonably low initial payments.
 The law also encourages physicians and payers to negotiate independently and avoid arbitration.
 Technically, the law applies only to fully insured insurance products, as states cannot regulate ASO plans (which account for the majority of privately insured products in the US) (Kaiser Family Foundation 2017).
-However, because most providers are unaware of a patient's plan funding, their bill is likely chosen to reflect the possibility of arbitration.
+However, because most providers are unaware of a patient's plan funding, their billed amount is likely chosen to reflect the possibility of arbitration.